 Program Director, Acute Care Surgery and Surgical Critical Care Fellowship

-Division of Trauma, Critical Care, Burn and Emergency Surgery
+Division of Trauma, Surgical Critical Care, Burns, and Acute Care Surgery

 Phone: (520) 626-6608